 Introduction to psychedelics in therapy

-Psychedelics have been used by indigenous cultures for centuries, with spiritual and medicinal purposes.
+Psychedelics have been used by indigenous cultures for centuries, for spiritual and medicinal purposes.
 Experts claim modern Western treatment philosophies should include similar concepts, despite being illegal in most countries.
 Regulatory bodies, such as FDA & DEA USA, must carefully review scientific research conducted ethically.
 The past of psychedelics in therapy is a fascinating journey.

 The history of psychedelics in therapy